jimmykamau/jimmykamau.github.io/_posts/2017-03-02-making-pizza-with-pyhton.md

  ['T' 'T' 'T' 'T' 'T' 'T' 'M']]
 {% endhighlight %}

 A :pizza: matrix, :yum:.
-Part two of this post will cover solving the slice problem with the formatted data.
+Part two of this post will cover solving the slicing problem with the formatted data.